Want the perfect workout program?

 Activation of the transverse abdominis and obliques?
 Check.
 A safe exercise that won’t worsen separation of the abdominals?
 Double-check!
 The bear plank is a challenging exercise that strengthens your deep core muscles, great for protecting the spine, stabilizing the lower back, and correcting diastasis recti.

-How to do the bare plank:
+How to do the bear plank:

 A seated trunk twist may seem simple at first glance, but don't be fooled!
 We promise it’s working your transverse abdominis and pelvic muscles while encouraging deep breaths for the diaphragm.
 As an eventual progression, you can hold a light dumbbell or medicine ball as you twist.